coderanger/rackspace_devex_jobs/front-end-full-stack.md

 * An interest in expanding technical knowledge
 * Understanding of RESTful APIs.
 * Prior experience and a willingness to participate in open source projects.
+* An ability to write clear, concise and effective developer documentation.

 #### Skills required: